Pazyryk Carpet Found In Scythian Tomb Considered The Oldest Carpet In The World

 The place of the discovery was the so-called Pazyryk Valley, Altai Territory, in the region of the Bolshoy Ulagan River.
 In his excavations, Rudenko focused on the ancient history of weaving.

-The tradition of making this kind of carpet originates from the nomadic Turkish tribes who occupied central Asia two millennia ago.
-However, this unbroken tradition of rug-making survived with that of more modern practices.
+The tradition of making this kind of carpet originated from the nomadic Turkish tribes that occupied central Asia two millennia ago.
+However, this unbroken tradition of rug-making survived alongside more modern practices.

 The carpet's decoration is vibrant and varied.
 The central part is covered with 24 cross-shaped figures, each consisting of 4 stylized lotus buds.
 This composition is framed by a border of griffins, followed by another one of 24 fallow deer.
 The most expansive of these two borders contains 28 figures of men on horseback and dismounted.